 We provide British Sign Language Interpretation, Captioning and Audio Description for this production.

-Every performance of The Real and Imagined History of the Elephant Man is presented in a relaxed environment, which means that audience members are able to exit and re-enter the auditorium during the performance if they need to and there is a relaxed attitude to noise so that audience members can respond to the show in whatever way feels natural.
+Every performance of The Real and Imagined History of the Elephant Man was presented in a relaxed environment, which means that audience members are able to exit and re-enter the auditorium during the performance if they need to and there is a relaxed attitude to noise so that audience members can respond to the show in whatever way feels natural.
 Please note that these are not fully relaxed performances and house lights may be dimmed in the auditorium.

 Everyone is welcome to attend accessible performances, customers experience the full show including the accessible services.